 Field Experience – 1 credit hour minimum

 *Students who have previously taken introductory statistics courses and have a strong mathematical background must take the more advanced level biostatistics course "PHC 6096: Fundamentals of Probability " instead of "PHC 6050: Biostatistics I." Students in Track 2 of MPH Foundation Courses should also take PHC 6096: Fundamentals of Probability.
-However, if a student does not have this prior training in introductory statistics coursework then she/he can take both PHC 6050 Biostatistics I and PHC 6096 Fundamentals of Probability..
+However, if a student does not have this prior training in introductory statistics coursework then she/he can take both PHC 6050 Biostatistics I and PHC 6096 Fundamentals of Probability.

 Prerequisites (Not included in total program hours) - 6 hours